sqonk/phext-datakit/docs/api/DataFrame.md

 ```
 Return a new DataFrame containing the rows where the values of the given column exceed a lower and/or upper boundary.

-If either the lower or upper constraint is not needed then passing in null will ignore it.
+If either the lower or upper constraint is not needed then passing in `NULL` will ignore it.

 If no column is specified then the filter applies to all columns.